SysKitTeam/docs-point/governance-and-automation/provisioning/hide-workspace-name.md

     * Selecting this lets workspace owners and end users edit the URL based on their preference or need
     * Note that once this option is selected, the e-mail option is automatically selected as well
 * Hide workspace name from URL
-    * Selecting this hides the workspace name from the URL, which means when the workspace is created, instead of the workspace name, the URL consists of a number identifier (6-10 randomly generated numbers)
+    * Selecting this hides the workspace name from the URL, which means when the workspace is created, instead of the workspace name, the URL contains a number identifier (6-10 randomly generated numbers)
 * Customize URL prefix/suffix
     * Selecting this gives the ability to change the URL prefix and suffix

 In the e-mail customization section, you can:

-* Hide workspace name from URL
+* Hide workspace name from e-mail
-    * Selecting this hides the workspace name from e-mail of the created workspace, which means that instead of the workspace name, the e-mail consists of a number identifier (6-10 characters)
+    * Selecting this hides the workspace name from the e-mail of the created workspace, which means that instead of the workspace name, the e-mail contains a number identifier (6-10 characters)
 * Customize e-mail prefix/suffix
     * Selecting this gives the ability to change the e-mail prefix and suffix